scritcash/scrit-whitepaper/scrit-whitepaper.md

 Furthermore, it contains values required for DBC signing key lookup (amount and denomination).

-For unblind signing algorithms the server blinding parameters are empty.
+For non-blind signing algorithms the server blinding parameters are empty.
-If only unblind signing algorithms are used in the outputs, the same leaf is revealed to all mints and the mint ID is set to a global constant referring to all mints.
+If only non-blind signing algorithms are used in the outputs, the same leaf is revealed to all mints and the mint ID is set to a global constant referring to all mints.